 You can't just ignore YouTube, TikTok, Facebook Marketplace and still have access to the content they gatekeep.

-The DMA is about disintermediation of businesses from customers on large B2C platforms with durable user bases.
+The DMA is about disintermediation of businesses from customers on large platforms with business and non-business users and durable user bases.

 - treat services and products offered by the gatekeeper itself more favourably in ranking than similar services or products offered by third parties on the gatekeeper's platform